Welcome to Vamos

 Building

-To install the dependencies in Debian or Ubuntu, you paste this in your shell, but be aware that the picosat package in Debian Lenny is far to outdated.
+To install the dependencies in Debian or Ubuntu, you paste this in your shell.

 Compiling and installation